ececli/Ultrasonic_Ranging/README.md

 The ultrasonic ranging system requires at least 2 Raspberry Pis.
 In our project, we used [Raspberry Pi 4](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/).
 In addition, a buzzer and a microphone are needed for each Raspberry Pi.
 The buzzer we used is a piezo buzzer from TDK Corporation with model no. PS1720P02.
 Please check this [link](https://www.digikey.com/en/products/detail/tdk-corporation/PS1720P02/935932) for reference.
 Although this buzzer is not designed for ultrasound, we found that it works fine with a frequency around 20-30 kHz.
 The microphone we choose is [Adafruit I2S MEMS Microphone Breakout](https://www.adafruit.com/product/3421) and its wiring and setup instruction to the Raspberry Pi can be found [here](https://learn.adafruit.com/adafruit-i2s-mems-microphone-breakout/raspberry-pi-wiring-test).

+To estimate the distance based on two-way ranging, we need to know 4 timestamps.
+Let's name the two devices by initiator and responder.
+The initiator first sends a signal to the responder.
+The responder listens and detects this signal.
+After the signal is detected, the responder sends a signal back, and the initiator listens and detects this signal.
+The 4 timestamps are defined as:
+* $T_1$: The time when the signal is sent from the initiator.
+* $T_2$: The time when the signal is received by the responder.
+* $T_3$: The time when the signal is sent from the responder.
+* $T_4$: The time when the signal is received by the initiator.

+The distance between the two devices can be then estimated by
+$D = v[(T_4-T_1) - (T_3-T_2)]/2$,
+where $v$ is the speed of the sound.

 ### 2. Hardware Assembling